McBonuss/Russell-McKeith-v1.0/README.md

 ## Credits & Acknowledgements

 - Inspired by the original [QBasic Gorillas](https://en.wikipedia.org/wiki/Gorillas_(video_game))
-- UI and gameplay enhancements by [Your Name] and community contributors.
+- UI and gameplay enhancements by Russell McKeith and community contributors.
 - [MDN Web Docs](https://developer.mozilla.org/) for JavaScript and Canvas APIs
 - [Google Fonts](https://fonts.google.com/) for "Press Start 2P"
 - Special thanks to open-source contributors and testers.
 - My girlfriend and my friends for putting up with me whilst writing this.
+- Marcel my tutor.
+- [Gorillas Game in JavaScript (freeCodeCamp)](https://www.freecodecamp.org/news/gorillas-game-in-javascript/) for the inspiration on this classic
+- Tom

 ---